iip-ecosphere/platform/platform/configuration/configuration/README.md

 The configuration model is written in the languages of EASy-Producer, namely Integrated Variability Modeling Language (IVML), Variability Instantiation Language (VIL) and Variability Template/Asset Language (VTL).
 EASy-Producer is open source on [github](https://github.com/SSEHUB/EASyProducer), also the most [recent specifications of IVML, VIL and VTL](https://github.com/SSEHUB/EASyProducer/tree/master/doc/web/docPreview).
 The [configuration model](/src/main/easy) is also explained/documented.

 The regression tests are based on IVML models.
 Some just serve for structural purposes and regression testing within this component.
 Some are executable and part of the regression tests in [examples](../../examples/README.md).
-Implementation components stem from [test.configuration.configuration](../../tests/test.configuration.configuration/README.md) with mutual dependencies to this project.
+Implementation components stem from [test.configuration.configuration](../../tests/test.configuration.configuration/README.md), which is built through the ANT build file within this project.
+Tests that involve the components for the [management UI](../../managmementUI) and [platform services](../../platform) are defined here, packaged as test-easy artifact and executed in [examples](../../examples/examples).
 For a graphical documentation of the test cases, see [test case slides](src/test/easy/summary.pdf).

 ## The resources folder